rlf-arlut/tmrg/doc/source/triplication.rst

 Accessing individual signals from a triplicated bus
 ###################################################

-In some very spatial cases you may want to access signals after the triplication individually.
+In some very special cases you may want to access individual signals after the triplication.
 Lets consider two examples:

 powerOnReset
 ^^^^^^^^^^^^

 Imagine that you are designing a reset circuit.
 You want to have a Power-on reset (POR) block and an external reset signal.
-As you do not want that SET in POR block resets your chip, you may decide to triplicate the block.
-From the practical reasons, you still want to keep only one external reset pin.
+As you do not want a situation in which SET in POR block resets your chip, you may decide to triplicate the block.
+For the practical reasons, you still want to keep only one external reset pin.

 .. literalinclude:: ../../examples/resetBlock01.v